ryanwohara/madewithlove-todo/readme.md

-## To-Do Tool by Ryan W. O'Hara for madewithlove
+## Simple To-Do Tool with Angularjs

 Deployable with Vagrant.